 - Standards we encourage corporations to use when disclosing their alignment with a net zero economy.

-In the second half of 2022, staff will begin developing interim goals to:
+In the second half of 2022, staff will develop recommendations to:

 Engaging companies to reduce their emissions by working independently and in coalitions, while using all available engagement tools.